Riyadh Metro: Western Station

 The new urban "crossroad", will host an above ground Metro Station, Bus Station, underground Park & Ride facility, a Market, Mosque and vast public plaza.
 This "Western Place" unfolds into a complex hierarchical landscape that alternates a series of open spaces with more intimate ones, through the skilled combination of natural and artificial elements.

-The plaza, envisaged as a new and major urban polis external to the downtown area, is a re-vitalizing force that will re-connect existing neighborhoods, provide for transportation and services, and boost economic development for the surrounding area and for the City at large.
+The plaza, envisaged as a new and major urban polis external to the downtown area, is a re-vitalizing force that will re-connect existing neighbourhoods, provide for transportation and services, and boost economic development for the surrounding area and for the City at large.

 With references to the Kingdom’s dominant desert landscapes, oasis and palm groves, the building design concept is a modern interpretation of the desert sand drifts, where a cluster of dune shaped, earth coloured structures emerge from the site creating opportunities for station entries, light penetration and pedestrian shading.

-The site is located in the Dhahrat Al Badi’ah quarter, southwest of downtown Riyadh, a predominantly 2-story residential neighborhood, on the south side of Al Madinah Al Munawarah Street, a main artery road.
+The site is located in the Dhahrat Al Badi’ah quarter, southwest of downtown Riyadh, a predominantly 2-story residential neighbourhood, on the south side of Al Madinah Al Munawarah Street, a main artery road.
 The area currently houses a vegetable market and large parking lot at grade level.
 Similarly, to the south, along Sheikh Mohammed Ibn Abdul-Latif Street, commercial properties line the eastern side of the street.
-The new Metro/Bus Station/Market development will trigger further commercial development along its entire stretch and within the immediate neighborhood.
+The new Metro/Bus Station/Market development will trigger further commercial development along its entire stretch and within the immediate neighbourhood.

 The Metro/Bus Station, centrally located at the sites northern edge along Al Madinah Street, is an entry to an “urban village”, with a series of well-characterized squares and passages.
 This system of open spaces invite people to wander through on their way to the public transportation lines, to the Market, or to adjacent destinations.
 Most of all, it is an occasion to simply join in on the vibrant public life under an iconic canopy, a sculpture with a 50 m cantilever that underlines the main access to the station.